untunt/phesoca.com/README.md

 For the middot before syllables with neutral tone (轻声) in pinyin, use “ꞏ” (`U+A78F` modifier letter middot) instead.

+If the interior character next to an apostrophe is a less- or greater-than sign (`“<` or `>”`), the `class="non-breaking"` tag will not be added.
+Please manually add under this circumstance.

-Chinese punctuation is set to full-width by using classes `cn` and `cn-quot`.
+Chinese punctuation is set to full-width by using classes `cn`, `cn-quot`, and `full-width-char`.

 ### Table with Horizontal Scrolling